Learn how to organize your junk drawer effectively without spending extra money by recycling. Create designated spaces to make it functional.

 Our solution to keep it organized?
 Empty boxes!

-I saw lots of great pins on Pinterest where people recycled cardboard boxes into all kinds of other things, so that’s what we did.
+I saw lots of great pins on my go-to, Pinterest.
+People recycled cardboard boxes into all kinds of other things.
+So, that’s what we did.

 Start saving those cereal, tissue, and pre-packaged cardboard boxes and small plastic butter and yogurt tubs.

-We are a family of 5, with 3 teenagers, so it really didn’t take that long to save up that many boxes!
-I just kept an extra laundry basket out in the garage and stored the sizes I thought would work best, not too big, not too small.
+We are a family of 5, with 3 teenagers.
+Not surprisingly, it really didn’t take that long to save up that many boxes!
+I just set aside an extra laundry basket out in the garage.
+I stored the sizes I thought would work best in it.
+Ones that were not too big and not too small.

 We do try to eat healthy, but yes, we do have junk food, too.
 Don’t judge us based on the boxes you see 🙂